 Each college, university and the system office shall annually report statistics on sexual assaults to the Minnesota Office of Higher Education.
 Additionally, the report must be published on each college and university website in accordance with state law.

 Fond du Lac Tribal and Community College Sexual Violence Complaint Form

-The Sexual Violence Compliant Form shown below can be found at Affirmative Action - Fond du Lac Tribal & Community College (fdltcc.edu).
+The Sexual Violence Compliant Form shown below can be found at https://fdltcc.edu/affirmative-action/